immersive-web/webxr-test-api/explainer.md

   "grip",
   "touchpad",
   "thumbstick",
-  // Represents a button whose position is not specified by the xr-standard mapping "optional-button",
+  // Represents a button whose position is not specified by the xr-standard mapping.
+  // Should appear at one past the last reserved button index.
+  "optional-button",
   // Represents a thumbstick whose position is not specified by the xr-standard mapping.
+  // Should appear at two past the last reserved button index.
   "optional-thumbstick"
 };